CoreElectronics/CE-Makerverse-SMT-Protoboard/README.md

 ![](Documents/showcase-render.png)

-This is the repo for the Core Electronics [Makerverse SMT Protoboard](https://core-electronics.com.au/catalog/product/view/sku/ce08044).
+This is the repo for the Core Electronics [Makerverse™ SMT Protoboard](https://core-electronics.com.au/catalog/product/view/sku/ce08044).

 ## License
 This project is open source - please review the LICENSE.md file for further licensing information.